makrai/notes/vargas2008-unsup-aspect.md

     search for synonyms or meronyms of the words that represent the category
   * automatic selection mechanism can be performed by considering a taxonomy of

-## The Filtering module aims to select the domain related part from raw data.
+## The Filtering module aims to select the domain related part from raw data

 * optional but it is particularly useful when we want to delve into a category and we only have raw data for the general topic.
 For example, if we just
-* as a binary text classifier for the domain of interest, or simply by choosing reviews that mention the category name.
+* as a binary text classifier for the domain of interest, or simply by choosing reviews that mention the category name

 ## The Preprocessing module normalizes the input data and reduces the amount of

 * The amount of data needed to train word-embeddings is directly proportional to the size of the vocabulary of the raw data.
 Since preprocessing reduces the
-  * typical preprocessing tasks such as tokenization, sentence splitting, lemmatization, and stemming.
+  * typical preprocessing tasks such as tokenization, sentence splitting, lemmatization, and stemming

 ## The Word-Embedding Representation module